danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 We created a global variable `origin` to hold the base address of the route and then used it to form the api route, after that we made a post request to our api using JQuery (You could use pure javascript if you want) and on success or failure we simply alert the user and tell them what happened.

-We are also going to change the button type of the `Add option` button to `"button"`. this was done to prevent the button from triggering the submit event which is default action triggered if we don't specify the function of the button.
+We are also going to change the button type of the `Add option` button to `"button"`. this was done to prevent the button from triggering the submit event which is default action triggered if we don't specify the type of the button.

 {% highlight html %}
 <div className="row form-group">